open-craft/sprints/README.rst

     k) Reason for the spillover
         The reason of the spillover is retrieved from the comments made within the active sprint.
 The assignees should provide it with a comment matching the following regexp: ```[~{JIRA_BOT_USERNAME}\]: <spillover>(.*)<\/spillover>```.
 In case of multiple occurrences of comments matching this regexp, only the last one is taken into account.
 In case of no occurrences of such comments, the Jira bot will create a comment defined in `SPILLOVER_REMINDER_MESSAGE`.

-    If the users have achieved the clean sprint (without spillovers), they can post some hints on the ticket with the `SPRINT_MEETINGS_TICKET` name by adding a comment matching the spillover reason regexp (provided above).
+    If the team members have achieved a clean sprint (without spillovers), they can post some hints on the ticket with the `SPRINT_MEETINGS_TICKET` name by adding a comment matching the spillover reason regexp (provided above).
 In case of no such comment, they will be reminded on the ticket with `SPILLOVER_CLEAN_HINTS_MESSAGE` comment.
 It's possible to disable the pings for specific users by adding them to `SPILLOVER_CLEAN_SPRINT_IGNORED_USERS` (this can be useful for people that are members of multiple cells, as they will be pinged on each cell-specific ticket).
 2. Upload commitments.
     The `goal` of each user from the dashboard is uploaded to the cell-specific commitments sheet of the `GOOGLE_SPILLOVER_SPREADSHEET`.
 3. Move archived issues out of the active sprint.